UBCSailbot/sailbot_workspace/diagrams/README.md

 Exporting as an image is required for viewing PlantUML diagrams on services like Google Drive and Confluence.

 If simply copying an image suffices, then [render in VSCode](#render-in-vscode-simplest-way-to-view), hover over the rendered diagram and click the copy icon to the left of the help button.
-If you want to export and save as a particular format (ex. jpg, png, svg), then open the VSCode command palette (`ctrl+shift+p`) and run one of the `PlantUML: Export <...>` commands.
-The exported diagram(s) can be found under `sailbot_workspace/out/`.
+You can also export it as a PNG by opening the VSCode command palette (`ctrl+shift+p`) and running one of the `PlantUML: Export <...>` commands.
+The exported diagram(s) can be found under `diagrams/out/`.

 ### Create a Diagram